SeanWang5868/xhpi_for_database/README.md

 # Characterization of XH-π Interactions in the Protein Data Bank using the Gemmi module

 ## Introduction

-This Python script is used to download CIF files from RCSB PDB, add hydrogen atoms, and analyze XH-π interactions based on Hudson or Plevin methods.
-The script's functions include:
+This Python script is used to analyze XH-π interactions based on Hudson or Plevin system.
-1. **Download PDB File**: Download the corresponding CIF file based on the 4-letter PDB name entered by the user.
+1. **Download PDB File**: Download the corresponding CIF file based on the 4-letter PDB name.
-2. **Add Hydrogen Atoms**: Add hydrogen atoms to the PDB file using the `gemmi` tool.
+2. **Add Hydrogen Atoms**: Add hydrogen atoms to the PDB file using `gemmi`, record the missing monomers during the addition.
-3. **Analyze XH-π Interaction**: Analyze the interaction between hydrogen atoms and aromatic rings using Hudson or Plevin methods.
+3. **Analyze XH-π Interaction**: Analyze the XH-π Interaction using Hudson or Plevin system.
-4. **Handle Missing Monomers**: Record the missing monomer information during the addition of hydrogen atoms.
-5. **Result Output**: Save the analysis results as a CSV file.
+4. **Result Output**: Save the analysis results as a CSV file.

 ## Installation requirements

-Please make sure the following dependencies are installed in your environment:

-- Python 3.x
-- `gemmi` library: for processing CIF files and operating structured data.
-- `tqdm` library: for displaying progress bars.
-- `wget` library: for downloading PDB files.
-- `pandas` library: for data processing and result saving.

-You can use the following commands to install these dependencies:

 ```bash
 pip install gemmi tqdm wget pandas